Object Windows Library

 The Object Windows Library (OWL) is a C++ object-oriented application framework designed to simplify desktop application development for Windows and (some releases) OS/2.

-OWL was introduced by Borland in 1991 and eventually deprecated in 1997 in favor of their Visual Component Library (VCL).
+OWL was introduced by Borland in 1991 and eventually deprecated in 1997 in favor of its Visual Component Library (VCL).
 Its primary competitor was the Microsoft Foundation Class Library (MFC).
 OWLNext, an open-source project driven by the OWL user community, has continued the maintenance of OWL, ensuring that the library and applications that use it work with the latest version of Windows and modern C++ compilers.

 History

 In the early 1990s, Borland dominated the C++ market.
 In 1991, Borland introduced Borland C++ 3.0 which included OWL 1.0.
 At that time, C++ was just beginning to replace C for development of commercial software, driven by the rising of the Windows platform and the rapid adoption of object-oriented design.
 During this period, OWL was a popular choice for Windows application development.

 In 1992, Microsoft introduced MFC as part of Microsoft C++ 7.0.
 As a similar C++ application framework for Windows, MFC immediately became OWL's primary competitor in the C++ application development market.

 OWL 1.0 depended on Dynamic Dispatch Virtual Tables (DDVT), a proprietary extension to C++ that allowed the programmer to bind Windows messages (events) to functions (event handlers) in a simple manner and with little run-time overhead.
 MFC, on the other hand, used a solution that did not require a language extension.

 In 1993, Borland launched Borland C++ 4.0 which included OWL 2.0.
 In this version of OWL, the proprietary DDVT extension was replaced by response tables, a macro-based solution compatible with standard C++ and similar to MFC in use.
 A conversion tool (OWLCVT) was included to migrate code from OWL 1.0 to OWL 2.0.